malkusch/instana/README.md

 # Build & Run

-I chose to use Java-16 language features (records), so you will at least need that plus maven to build it:
+I chose to use Java-16 language features (records), so you will at least need that plus maven (>=3.0.5) to build it:

-    mvn package
+    $ mvn clean compile assembly:single

+That created the jar file `target/assignment.jar`.
+That jar file accepts a path to the CSV file with the graph specification:

+    $ java -jar target/assignment.jar $GRAPH-CSV-FILE

+## Example

+    $ mvn clean compile assembly:single
+    $ java -jar target/assignment.jar sample-graph.csv

 # Remarks